SiteSupra/sitesupra-docs/docs/routing.rst

 --------------

 SiteSupra routing is heavily based on Symfony routing component and uses very similar syntax.
 However, there are some minor differences.
-First of all, you have to load all your routing files manually in your package's ``inject()`` method:
+For example, you have to load all your routing files manually in your package's ``inject()`` method:

 .. code-block:: php
     :linenos: